oceanprotocol/docs/building-with-ocean/asset-hosting.md

 **Step 2 - Upload asset on S3 bucket**

-Now, the asset can be uploaded by selecting the bucket name and choose `Uploads` in the `Objects` tab.
+Now, the asset can be uploaded by selecting the bucket name and choose `Upload` in the `Objects` tab.

 ![Upload asset on S3 bucket - 1](../.gitbook/assets/aws-6.png)